argilla-io/awesome-argilla-datasets/sharegpt/README.md

 Which can be mapped to the following simplified labels:

-- Illegal activities such as terrorism, child abuse or fraud.
+- Illegal: Illegal activities such as terrorism, child abuse or fraud.
-- Hateful, harassing or violent content such as discrimination, self-harm or bullying.
+- Harmfull: Hateful, harassing or violent content such as discrimination, self-harm or bullying.
-- Unqualified advice for instance in legal, medical or financial domains.
+- Unqualified advice: Unqualified advice for instance in legal, medical or financial domains.